fuzalabs/EnhancedCompass/DOCUMENTATION.md

 **Solutions**:

-- Use `/compass list` to see available locations
-- Check spelling of location name
+- Check spelling of location name (names are case-insensitive)
 - Verify if it's a personal or global location
+- Make sure you've saved the location first with `/compass set <name>`

 #### "The target is not in the same world"